supakeen/supakeen.com-weblog-source/content/using-pythons-subprocess-module-safely.rst

 in there by gaining control of a parameter that gets fed to a shell and shells get involved in places where you sometimes don't know they will be.

 Can we make arguments passed to shells safe?
 No, not really.
-You always want to use a method which preferably circumvents opening a shell at all or you run the risk of missing one of the many ways in which shells can be operated.
+You want to use a function which does not use a shell at all to prevent shell-based exploits.

 Ways to execute commands in Python
 ----------------------------------